nasa/cumulus/docs/features/granule_uniquification.md

 * Task was updated to take an optional configuration parameter `uniquifyGranules` that if set to `true` will update the granuleId for all found granules to have a unique granule hash appended to the existing ID   ([PR #3968](https://github.com/nasa/cumulus/pull/3983)).
 * Task was updated to always populate producerGranuleId for the output granule with the incoming producerGranuleId.
-* Task was updated to detect duplicate granuleIds and throw an error if uniqification is not enabled.
+* Task was updated to detect duplicate granuleIds and throw an error if uniquification is not enabled.

 ##### [`QueueGranules`](https://github.com/nasa/cumulus/blob/master/tasks/queue-granules/README.md)